DianaRogachova/DianaRogachova/README.md

 - 🌱 I’m currently learning about **Generative AI**

-- 👨‍💻 All of my projects are available at [https://github.com/DianaRogachova](https://github.com/DianaRogachova)
+- 👨‍💻 All of my projects are available at: [https://github.com/DianaRogachova](https://github.com/DianaRogachova)

 - 📫 How to reach me: **diana.rogachova4@gmail.com**